worldwidee/smart_app/README.md

 ```

 ### Change Page
-You have two ways to change the current page
+You have two ways to switch between pages

 -via BuildContext:
 ```dart